vdhicts/cyberfusion-cluster-api-client/README.md

 The endpoint methods throw exceptions when the request fails due to timeouts.
 When the API replies with HTTP protocol errors the `Response` class is still returned.
 You can check the success of the request with: `$response->isSuccess()`.
-The content of the response isn't automatically converted to the models.
-I might add that in the future or feel free to create a PR for it.
+The content of the response is automatically converted to the models.

 ### Authentication